alexsoares3/Projeto-POO/README.md

 ## Description

-This project is a powerful tool for managing and searching through a collection of PDF and PPTX files.
-It is particularly useful for students, researchers, and anyone who needs to manage and search through a large number of documents.
-The project is built using Kotlin, Java, and Gradle.
+This project is a tool for managing and searching through a collection of PDF, PPTX and DOCX files.
+The application allows you to dump a bunch of files into a specific directory, add the contents of these files to a database, and then search for specific content across all the dumped files.

 ## Features

-- **File Dumping**: You can dump a bunch of PDF and PPTX files into a specific directory.
+- **File Dumping**: You can dump a bunch of PDF, PPTX and DOCX files into a specific directory.
 - **Database Management**: The contents of these files are added to a database, allowing for efficient management and retrieval.
 - **Content Search**: The application allows you to search for specific content across all the dumped files.